DarrkhI/DianeMT/index.md

+# Diane MT - personal page

 Welcome on my personal page.
 I am Diane Maillot-Tchofo, a student at both [ENSAI](https://ensai.fr/en/) (Ecole Nationale de la Statistique et de l'analyse de l'information) and the [University of Rennes 1](https://international.univ-rennes1.fr/en) enrolled in the master of Statistic, Public Evaluation and Decision Making, with a major in Statistical Studies.
-The french version is available here (url).
+The french version is available [here](https://darrkhi.github.io/Diane-MT/version_fr.md).

 Personal projects, CV, research reports and surveys are available below.